rfabbri/vxl-1/vxd/contrib/brld/bmvgd/bmcsd/README.md

 ....
 ```

+### Computing subpixel edges

+The third order detector from Amir Tamrakkar is used.
+There are variants for
+color images that you may want to try, but below is the basics of how to compute
+this.

 ## Curve fragment (linked edges) information

 The linked curve fragments may be obtained from a different edgemap than what is